 It’s business as usual for Cannon’s most relentless purveyor of vengeance

-For those who fail to see the spurious nature of such sentiments, they can prove quite harmful, particularly when those in power look to exploit them for political gain.
+For those who fail to see the toxic nature of such sentiments, they can prove quite harmful, particularly when those in power look to exploit them for political gain.
 Nothing speaks to the lowest common denominator like a good dose of blind hatred.
-For the millions struggling to make ends meet, life can be a grind, and it always helps to have someone other than the government to point the finger at, but such sentiments are not exclusive to the less fortunate.
-Vigilante movies can also be used to put the fear of God into people.
+For the millions struggling to make ends meet, life can be a grind, and it always helps to have someone other than the government to point the finger at.
+But such emotions are not exclusive to the less fortunate.
+Vigilante movies can also be used to put the fear of God into all walks of life.
 Fear is the ultimate outlet for control, and discrimination is invariably a part of the recipe.
 As a mainstream vehicle, the Death Wish concept is perfect for spreading those messages.
 It is also a surefire way to sell tickets.

 Mrs. Kaprov: [inspecting a booby-trap, Kersey notices something] What is it?